python-trio/trio-asyncio/docs/source/usage.rst

 A trio-asyncio event loop created with :func:`open_loop` does not support ``run_until_complete`` or ``run_forever``.
-If you need these features, you might be able to get away with using a (deprecated) "sync loop" as explained :ref:`above <asyncio-loop>`, but it's better to refactor your program so all of its async code runs within a single event loop invocation.
+If you need these features, you might be able to get away with using a "sync loop" as explained :ref:`above <asyncio-loop>`, but it's better to refactor your program so all of its async code runs within a single event loop invocation.
 For example, you might replace::